 We are currently running two concurrent versions of SharePoint:

 - SharePoint Online - this new version is part of the Nexus 365 suite of applications, is cloud-based and became available to members of the University in November 2020

 SharePoint Online, the cloud-based version of SharePoint, is now available to colleagues across the University.
 This is part of the Nexus365 suite of applications.
-SharePoint on-premise will not be switched off until April 2023, however, we strongly encourage you to move your content to SharePoint Online well before this deadline.

 Meeting solution in SharePoint Online